Most Popular Deck Stain Colors 2023 4.8/5 (77)

 Cedar Tones and Semi-Transparent Colors

-Cedar is by far one of the most popular deck colors and will fit on any deck and in any garden.
-As a rule, it is wise to take the most dominant color in your yard and work from there but with cedar, it is hard to go wrong.
-The color is not too dark for warm summer days and is perfect for those cozy winter evenings.
+Cedar is by far one of the most popular deck colors.
+It will fit on any deck and in any garden.
+As a rule, it is wise to take the most dominant color in your yard and work from there, but with cedar, it is hard to go wrong.
+The color is not too dark for warm summer days and is perfect for cozy winter evenings.

 Brown Tones and Semi-Transparent Colors

-Sometimes brown gets an unfair reputation as an unimaginative or dull shade.
+Sometimes, brown gets an unfair reputation as an unimaginative or dull shade.
 When you know what you’re doing with this color, it can really shine in your garden.
-It’s important to note that when using a brown deck stain, it should be paired with lighter and brighter color furniture and accessories to bring out its rich natural qualities.
+It’s important to note that when using a brown deck stain, it should be paired with lighter and brighter-colored furniture and accessories to bring out its rich natural qualities.
 If you find the perfect match, then you will have a gorgeous, aesthetically pleasing deck.

 Honey Tones and Semi-Transparent Colors

 Honey is a light tone that will augment the natural look of the grain on your deck.
-This color deck stain is popular in places that have year-round sunshine, as regular rain can cause it to turn dark and dull.
-Use this color wisely if you live in an area that is prone to showers or the close to the coast, or consider investing in a gazebo to help protect the color.
+This deck stain color is popular in places with year-round sunshine, as regular rain can cause it to turn dark and dull.
+Use this color wisely if you live in an area that is prone to showers or is close to the coast, or consider investing in a gazebo to help protect the color.

 Redwood Tones and Semi-Transparent Colors

-Similar to other darker shades of deck stains, redwood should be paired with light colors to accentuate its beautiful ruby undertones.
-Alternatively, people who select a semi-transparent redwood stain are in luck as the softer shade allows you to see the intricate wood beneath and work comfortably with any color palette.
+Like darker shades of deck stains, redwood should be paired with light colors to accentuate its beautiful ruby undertones.
+Alternatively, people who select a semi-transparent redwood stain are lucky as the softer shade allows you to see the intricate wood beneath and work comfortably with any color palette.

-This striking color will last for many years when properly cared for but can fade to an iron-grey if allowed to weather so be careful to protect and maintain your deck as required.
+This striking color will last for many years when properly cared for, but it can fade to iron-gray if allowed to weather, so be careful to protect and maintain your deck as required.

 Consider using a color chart when choosing a new deck stain.
 These handy tools help by showing you which colors fit best with those that are already present in your garden.
 With some deliberation, you will find the perfect fit.